spiceai/blog/content/posts/project/a-new-class-of-applications-that-learn-and-adapt.md

 ## History of decision engines

 The idea to make intelligent decision-making applications is not new.
-Developers first created these applications around the 1970s [[1]](http://aima.cs.berkeley.edu/), and they are some of the earliest examples of using artificial intelligence to solve real-world problems.
+Developers first created these applications around the 1970s[^1], and they are some of the earliest examples of using artificial intelligence to solve real-world problems.

 The first applications used a class of decision engines called "[expert systems](https://en.wikipedia.org/wiki/Expert_system)."
 A distinguishing trait of expert systems is that they encode human expertise in rules for decision-making.
 Domain experts created combinations of rules that powered decision-making capabilities.
-One famous use of an expert system was NASA's [Space Shuttle Mission Control](https://www.researchgate.net/publication/4702412_The_INCO_Expert_System_Project_CLIPS_in_Shuttle_mission_control) system.

 Some uses of expert systems include: